Business Requirements Document - Examples

 Risks

-• Develop new template management system or buy an existing one
+- Develop a new template management system or buy an off-the-shelf solution

 Example #3

-Business Need: The core information system becomes outdated, expensive to maintain, and sometimes impossible to extend.
+Business Need: The core information system is becoming outdated, expensive to maintain, and sometimes impossible to extend.

-Current state: The legacy information system is old, which causes each change to be unacceptably expensive, takes a long time to implement, introduces errors.
-Besides, some changes are not possible to implement at all due to the outdated architecture.
+Current state: The legacy information system is old, making every change unacceptably expensive, slow to implement, and prone to errors.
+Furthermore, some changes cannot be implemented at all due to the outdated architecture.

 Business goals and objectives

-• To cut expenses on the information system maintenance by 15%
+- To cut information system maintenance expenses by 15%

-• To cut the average annual expenses on the IS changes by 20%
+- To cut average annual expenses on IS changes by 20%

-• To enable implementation of the changes which were evaluated impossible to implement or too expensive to implement due to the outdated information system
+- To enable the implementation of changes previously evaluated as impossible or too expensive due to the outdated system

-Success criteria: Solution meeting the described goals will be considered successful
+Success criteria: A solution meeting the described goals will be considered successful.

 Constraints and Restrictions

-• There is an ongoing debate among board members regarding the IT strategy for the upcoming several years.
-It also tackles the topic of whether to prefer custom development solutions or ready to use solutions.
-The results from this debate should be available by the end of Q3/2018.
-Requests for proposals should be sent to vendors only after the outcomes from this debate are known.
+- There is an ongoing debate among board members regarding the IT strategy for the next several years.
+This includes whether to prefer custom-developed solutions or ready-made software.
+Results from this debate should be available by the end of Q3 2018.
+Requests for proposals (RFPs) should be sent to vendors only after these outcomes are known.

-• Due to the company policy, the new system can't be provided by a company which is not a US company
+- Due to company policy, the new system cannot be provided by a non-US company.

-• Although there is no budget restriction for the solution and the final price will depend on the offers provided by the vendors, if the price exceeds $1,000,000, it will be a subject of an approval process
+- While there is no strict budget restriction for the solution and the final price will depend on vendor proposals, any price exceeding $1,000,000 will be subject to a formal approval process.

 Assumptions

-• It's assumed that only the core system will be replaced
+- It is assumed that only the core system will be replaced.

-• The other systems will remain in place, and the new system must be therefore ready to integrate with them
+- Other systems will remain in place, meaning the new system must be ready to integrate with them.

 Risks

-• Implementing new information system presents a high risk itself since when not done properly, it might influence the whole company
+- Implementing a new core information system presents a high risk; if not done properly, it could disrupt the entire company.

-• A certified project manager will be required on our side to manage the whole activity
+- A certified project manager will be required on our side to manage the entire initiative.

-• At least 20% of the time of senior managers will be allocated for the activity so that we are sure that the current processes are described well, and there is enough time to think out how the processes could be optimized using the modern technologies
+- At least 20% of senior managers' time will be allocated to this project to ensure current processes are documented accurately and there is enough time to think through how processes can be optimized using modern technologies.

-• Upgrade the current information system to the new version provided by the same vendor
+- Upgrade the current information system to a newer version provided by the same vendor

-• Keep the current information system - requires financial analysis
+- Keep the current information system (requires a detailed financial analysis)

 Example #4

-Business Need: Processing requests for disbursement of funds is complicated and takes too much time.
-This causes customer complaints.
+Business Need: Processing requests for the disbursement of funds is complicated and takes too long, leading to customer complaints.

 Business Process: [diagram]